harshpatelzzz/RailwayManagementSystemRealTime/README.md

-# Real Time Indian Railways Twitter Complaint Administration System
+# Real Time Indian Railways Telegram Complaint Administration System

-Automated Real-Time classification of Indian Railways tweets into emergency and feedback using Apache Spark, Kafka, MySQL and PHP.
+Automated Real-Time classification of Indian Railways complaints received via Telegram Bot into emergency and feedback using Apache Spark, Kafka, MySQL and PHP.
 The complete cluster is deployed on AWS EC2 and it uses AWS RDS for database operations.

 ## Project Overview

-This system processes real-time Twitter complaints about Indian Railways, classifies them into emergency and feedback categories, and provides an interactive web interface for administrators to manage and respond to complaints.
+This system processes real-time complaints from Telegram users about Indian Railways, classifies them into emergency and feedback categories, and provides an interactive web interface for administrators to manage and respond to complaints via Telegram.

 ## Technology Stack